Emergent Introspection in AI is Content-Agnostic: Experiment 2: Priming Aids Identification More Than Detection

 \subsection{Methods}

-In both the first- and third-person conditions of Experiment 1, we prefill the model's acknowledgment of the experimental setup with the injected concept word instead (e.g., ``Blood.'' instead of ``Ok.'').
+We prefill the model's acknowledgment of the experimental setup in the prompt of Experiment 1 with the injected concept word instead (e.g., ``Bread.'' instead of ``Ok.'').
 This creates a visible anomaly: the model produces the concept word unprompted and out of context.
-Together with Experiment 1, this completes a 2$\times$2 design crossing person (first vs.\ third) with priming (unprimed ``Ok'' vs.\ primed concept word).
-The techniques and concepts are otherwise unchanged.